We've independently reviewed this article to make sure it's as accurate as we can make it.

 If you find an issue with the cord, we recommend just replacing it.
 Don’t try to patch problems like this with electrical tape.
 That’s how you wind up as a cautionary tale that your electrician tells at parties.

 If you do have automatic defrost, the heater may be what’s tripping your breaker.
-It’s one of the most failure-prone parts of most refrigeration units, and when it gets damaged, it can easily cause a short circuit or a power surge.
+It’s one of the most failure-prone parts of most refrigeration units, and when it gets damaged, it can easily cause a short circuit or cause the circuit to draw too many amps.

-You can test this by resetting the defrost timer to start a new cycle.
-The control for this is usually inside the unit, either at the back or below the lower plate.
+If your freezer has a mechanical timer defrost system, try resetting the defrost timer to a new cycle.
+The control for this is typically inside the unit, either at the back or below the lower plate.
 You may need to use a small flathead screwdriver to turn the knob until you hear the fan shut off.

 If the circuit trips soon after you activate the defrost cycle, you’ve pinpointed the problem.
 Luckily, the defrost heater is usually a pretty inexpensive part to replace.